RedisLabs/redislabs-docs/content/kubernetes/reference/db-options.md

 <warning> If you use `databasePort` in your REDB spec, the port number cannot be changed after database creation.</warning>

+If the port is not available, you'll get an error for "port is unavailable."
+If the port is not valid, you'll get an error for "change databasePort is not allowed."

 ### `databaseSecretName`

 A string containing the name of a secret that contains the desired database password.